 - Add 3 tablespoons extra virgin olive oil and brown the chicken pieces in hot oil for 3 minutes per side.
 Remove the chicken to a serving dish and cover with foil.

-- Add the chopped onion and bell pepper to the hot oil and sauté until vegetables soften, about 3 to 5 minutes.
+- Add the chopped mushrooms, onion and bell pepper to the hot oil and sauté until vegetables soften, about 3 to 5 minutes.

 - Stir in the garlic cloves, 1 teaspoon dried basil, and fresh parsley, and cook for 2 minutes.